 Our world is fast-paced, and we all know time is of the essence when attracting the attention of job seekers.
 Read up on Handshake’s four tips for employing messaging best practices to ensure your communication plan is efficient and effective: https://support.joinhandshake.com/hc/en-us/articles/360024369273-Messaging-Best-Practices-

 Have additional questions?
 Contact us at: firstname.lastname@example.org

 The goal of the Federal Work Study Program is to provide eligible students with an opportunity to work, learn new skills and earn wages during the school year to assist with educational costs.
 Federal Work Study provides the opportunity to experience the world of work while attending college.
 From the employer perspective, the FWS program eliminates the cost of wages for your department; however, the cost to the employer is time, training, and providing a fulfilling experience to each student participating in the program.

-Important message as of June 2020: We are presently operating in a virtual environment.
+Important message as of September 2020: We are presently operating in a virtual environment.
 We are taking requests for virtual recruiting opportunities only at this time.
-We will provide updated information regarding on campus recruiting opportunities and protocols later in the summer.
+We will provide updated information regarding on campus recruiting opportunities and protocols later in the fall.